schuchert/schuchert.github.io/_posts/2024-10-14-ModernThreadingIssues.md

 {% include toc %}

 ## Background
 A few decades ago I contributed two chapters to Clean Code, both on Threading.
-There's an upcoming reissue of that book for its 15th Anniversary, and it brought that subject to my mind.
+There's an upcoming second edition of that book for its 15th Anniversary, and it brought that subject to my mind.
 I have not directly worked on multithreaded code in well over a decade.
 However, many of the problems and issues still exist in modern systems, even ones that handle "all the multi-user stuff" for you.

 ## Problems
 There are a number of issues to keep in mind when dealing with threaded implementations: